idbrii/love-windfield/README.md

 ## Create colliders

-A collider is a composition of a single body, fixture and shape.
+A collider is a composition of a single body, fixture, and shape.
 For most use cases whenever box2d is needed a body will only have one fixture/shape attached to it, so it makes sense to work primarily on that level of abstraction.
 Colliders contain all the functions of a LÖVE physics [Body](https://love2d.org/wiki/Body), [Fixture](https://love2d.org/wiki/Fixture) and [Shape](https://love2d.org/wiki/Shape) as well as additional ones defined by this library:

 ```lua
 function love.load()